Welcome to the Pepper Ridge North Valley's

 The Arizona Department of Environmental Quality (ADEQ) has issued an

-Ozone High Pollution Advisory for the Phoenix Metro Area through
+Ozone High Pollution Advisory for the Phoenix Metro Area today.

 This means that forecast weather conditions combined with existing